sourcehut-mirrors/chawan/doc/manual.md

 nice, but not enough for most use cases.
 If you are embedding QuickJS, you probably want some sort of interoperability between JS and Nim code.

-JS is an object-oriented language, where objects are passed *by reference*.
+In JavaScript, all objects are passed *by reference*.
 Monoucha allows you to transparently use Nim object references in JS, provided you register their interface first.

 ### registerType: registering type interfaces